Plastic Pollution Hurts Wildlife

 A Greener Future has picked up more than 150,000 pieces of litter from the shores of Lake Ontario since 2014.
 Beyond the plastic bags, coffee cups, and plastic straws you would expect us to find, we also frequently find lost and littered recreational fishing gear like lines and lures.
 Though less of an issue for Lake Ontario than in coastal fishing areas, when in the environment, fishing gear can entangle local wildlife, with waterfowl, raptors, and turtles being especially at risk.

 So how does so much plastic litter end up on the shores of Lake Ontario anyway?
 The answer is not as straightforward as blaming the “careless litterbugs”.
-Though it’s true that some people still do litter, plastic can also end up in our lake through spills, overflowing trash cans, inadequate waste disposal systems, among other reasons.
+Though it’s true that some people still litter, plastic can also end up in our lake through spills, overflowing trash cans, and inadequate waste disposal systems, among other reasons.

 Litter is not stagnant - garbage doesn’t necessarily need to be spilled or dropped close to the shoreline for it to end up in the lake.
-Plastic is typically light weight, which means that when it rains it is prone to being carried into lakes and rivers.
+Plastic is typically lightweight, which means that when it rains it is prone to being carried into lakes and rivers.
 This is why the effects of plastic litter on wildlife are more pronounced in aquatic environments.
 Terrestrial animals can still be impacted by plastic litter, particularly food packaging that has residual food or scent and can attract hungry wildlife.
-Wildlife lacking the dexterity to maneuver these items can become trapped in plastic bags, or containers.
+Wildlife lacking the dexterity to maneuver these items can become trapped in plastic bags or containers.

 The scale of plastic and its associated impacts on wildlife globally can seem overwhelming, but there are actions that we can take as individuals to do our part to keep litter away from wildlife.